ferrisoxide/brocade.io/README.md

 The project _is not_ intended to be a single source of truth for product data.
 Instead the goal is to provide a framework for sharing product data between otherwise autonomous sources.

-It's anticipated that the project will require novel protocols for federating data between disparate systems, and will be looking for inspiration from other federated or distributed systems (_e.g._DNS, Open Social, _etc_).
+It's anticipated that the project will require novel protocols for federating data between disparate systems, and will be looking for inspiration from other distributed systems (_e.g._ DNS, Open Social, _etc_).

 ### Migration Path

 The initial goal for this project is to establish a migration path for users of existing APIs - notably Datakick.
 One aim is to provide a Datakick-compatible endpoint to allow developers

-The database will initially be seeded using data sourced from Datakick.
+The database will be seeded using data sourced from Datakick, at least initially.

 ## Getting Started